michelony/navigation/README.md

 ## Getting Started

-In order to run the code, you'll need to download and install [PyTorch](https://pytorch.org/) and [Unity ML-Agents](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Installation.md), as well as [Banana.app](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana.app.zip).
-The Banana.app link is for Mac OS.
+In order to run the code, you'll need to download and install [PyTorch](https://pytorch.org/) and [Unity ML-Agents](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Installation.md), as well as Banana.app.
+Here are the links for [Mac OS](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana.app.zip), [Linux](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip), [32-bit Windows](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86.zip) and [64-bit Windows](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Windows_x86_64.zip).
+Unzip Banana.app.zip, unzip it and put it in the same directory as the rest of the Python files.

 ## Instructions

-I ran the code on the commandline in the Mac OS terminal:
+You can run the code in the terminal:
 ```
 $ python3 ./navigation.py
 Episode 100	Average Score: 1.11